What do you need to consider when setting up as a tax agent? What are the steps? How do you register with HMRC?

 This is a freeview ‘At a glance’ guide to setting up as a tax agent.

-This guide works through the key regulatory and compliance steps new professional tax agents should take, points they need to consider and things they need to be aware of, as well as registering with HMRC
+This guide works through the key regulatory and compliance steps new professional tax agents should take, points they need to consider and things that they need to be aware of, as well as how to register with HMRC.

 Professional body requirements and best practice